Gaochao-hit/LIO-SAM_based_relocalization/README.md

 A simple version of system that can localize in a built map is developed in this repository.
 The sysytem is bsed on LIO_SAM.
 ## Run the package
 roslaunch lio_sam run_relocalize.launch
+A video of the demonstration of the method can be found on [YouTube](https://youtu.be/PRsH8SpuSIc)

 ******************************************************************************************************************************************************************
 # LIO-SAM